 Carbon Capture and Storage: Project Finance and Policy Requirements

 Other clean energy systems (e.g., solar, wind, electric vehicles) have achieved project financing through a combination of targeted government policies.
 These include tax credits, portfolio standards, loan programs, and loading preferences.
 Such policies have led to dramatic cost reduction, investment in innovation, and economy-wide deployment.
 Carbon management approaches have largely lacked access to similar policy support options, and in most cases, are formally excluded from these options.
 In addition, CCS largely does not generate or produce revenues from product sales.
 As a carbon abatement technology, that is what it delivers: carbon abatement.
 The market for this service is currently immature at best.
 Additional policy measures are needed to close the gap for CCS project financing.
 Such policies should be measured, quantitatively based, and sufficient to lead private capital markets into investments.
 CGEP has begun a major study to understand in detail the project finance needs of large-scale CCS projects and how those needs might be met through policy actions.
-The work will include:
+The work will be released in early 2020 and will include:

 - Detailed financial models of existing and potential CCS project types around the United States;